-If you’re an IT leader in the financial services industry, you know what it takes to provide the infrastructure your organization requires.
-Bullet proof security, unshakable compliance, and massive data management all depend on you.
+If you’re an IT leader in the financial services industry, you know what it takes to provide the infrastructure that your organisation requires.
+Bullet proof security, unshakable compliance and massive data management all depend on you.

-There’s another growing pressure you’re likely facing: the need to provide more analytics.
-With so much data pouring in, everyone from top execs to individual analysts is looking for ways to get more insight from data to help the organization excel.
+There’s also another growing pressure that you’re likely to be facing: the need to provide more analytics.
+With so much data pouring in, everyone from top execs to individual analysts is looking for ways to get more insight from data to help the organisation excel.

 If any of these 7 scenarios feels familiar, you’re ready for self-service BI: